esotericfoundation/haxball-server/README.md

 # Haxball Server

-> A feature-rich and stable headless server utility for Haxball.
+> A feature-rich and stable headless server utility for haxball.

 <p align="center">This project has been abandoned and most likely does not work.<p>